DriveQuantPublic/flutter-drivekit/README.md

 - Android 6.0 (API 23) and later versions,
 - and iOS 12 and later versions.

-This SDK are supported for Flutter `1.20.0` version and above.
+This SDK is supported for Flutter `1.20.0` version and above.
 It is recommended to use a recent version of Flutter.

 To learn more about DriveKit, please visit our [DriveKit documentation](https://docs.drivequant.com/)